digitalocean/kubecon-2022-doks-workshop/02-flux.md

 `Flux CD` provides a `CLI` binary which you can use for provisioning `Flux CD` itself, as well as for main system interaction.
 Using the `flux bootstrap` subcommand, you can install Flux on a Kubernetes cluster and configure it to manage itself from a Git repository.

 If the Flux components are present on the cluster, the bootstrap command will perform an upgrade if needed.
-The bootstrap is idempotent, it’s safe to run the command as many times as you want.
+The bootstrap is idempotent and it is safe to run the command as many times as you want.

-Bootstrapping Flux CD on an existing DOKS cluster:
+Bootstrapping Flux CD on your existing DOKS cluster:

 1. Generate a [GitHub personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) that can create repositories by checking all permissions under `repo`.
 2. Export your GitHub personal access token as an environment variable (make sure to replace the `<>` placeholders accordingly):